Michael Zammit Tabona: Presidency of Naxxar F.C.

-In 1984 Zammit Tabona bought a palace in Naxxar; he went on to become President of the local FC Naxxar football club, bringing it from third division to the Maltese premiere league, thanks to an influx of former British players, including Paul Mariner, David Johnson, Paul O'Berg, as well as coach Simon Lane.
+In 1984 Zammit Tabona bought a palace in Naxxar; he went on to become President of the local Naxxar Lions football club, bringing it from third division to the Maltese premiere league, thanks to an influx of former British players, including Paul Mariner, David Johnson, Paul O'Berg, as well as coach Simon Lane.
 Naxxar F.C. also became a cradle for Maltese-Nigerian football players.
 In 1987 he invited Manchester United F.C. to play a friendly match with Naxxar F.C., which became a local feat, right the day before the 1987 Maltese general election; the sources of financing for the 3-days event have remained disputed since.

 Zammit Tabona's Naxxar F.C. got embroiled in a dispute with the Malta Football Association around match-fixture, with Zammit Tabona claiming to denounce such fixture to the media.
 Naxxar F.C. was relegated two divisions and Zammit Tabona was suspended from the club presidency (which was offered to his wife), until he was reinstated two years later.
 Naxxar F.C. earned its budget of 35,000 Maltese lira per year from the income of the club bar in the village square, as well as control of parking lots at the annual trade fair, and supporters' club barbeques.
 Zammit Tabona is reported to have personally invested in the club 40 to 50,000 Lm per season, including for the wages and accommodation of foreign players.
 After having got at best second behind Valletta F.C., Zammit Tabona resigned in April 2000.

 His football exploits landed Zammit Tabona a post as deputy mayor of Naxxar, as an independent, for eight year, from 1992 to 2000, during which he bult a park and a five-a-side football pitch.
 He then left the post in the local council to his 18-year-old daughter.

 He is considered close to the Malta Labour Party since the time of the premiership of Alfred Sant.